Rebroadcast: Spellbound World Premiere and CTC’s Disney’s Frozen

 The Gaily Show – January 6, 2025

 Welcome to the debut weekday edition of The Gaily Show on AM950 Radio!
-Join GLAAD Media Award nominees J.P.
-Der Boghossian and Jim Pounds every Monday through Saturday from 2-3 PM for insightful, thought-provoking, and entertaining discussions.
-In this debut episode, J.P. and Jim preview what you can expect from the show moving forward.
-They…
+Join GLAAD Media Award nominees John Parker and Jim Pounds every Monday through Saturday from 2-3 PM for insightful, thought-provoking, and entertaining discussions.
+In this debut episode, John and Jim preview what you can expect from the show moving forward.
+They also…

 Read More